basysKom/RiveQtQuickPlugin/README.md

 RiveQtQuickPlugin is a Qt/QtQuick renderer that enables the integration of Rive animations in QtQuick / QML.
 For more information on Rive, visit [https://www.rive.app](https://www.rive.app).

+The QML API Documentation can be found here: https://basyskom.github.io/RiveQtQuickPlugin/index.html

 This plugin allows you to display Rive animations, interact with them, and bind data to and from the animations in your Qt Quick applications.

 https://user-images.githubusercontent.com/1797537/233192955-7360403b-b51b-422a-8770-20d504c130c0.mp4